 It's a Wonderful Life.

 The day I started this website in 2010, my son and husband were working on a huge wooden train track formation that went through the entire house.
 They would spend every Saturday morning putting together elaborate wooden railway tracks using every piece and accessory they could.
 Then at the end of the day, everything would get put away and they would start all over the next time.
 No two tracks were ever the same.
 It was a tradition that they cultivated together as Father & Son, and it ended all too soon.
 Our son was determined to be "The Polar Express Conductor" when he grew up and he just might find a way to check that off his adult "Bucket List" someday.
 I know that a lot of boys outgrow their fascination with trains by the time they are 6 or 7.
 That time came when he turned 6 and his attention quickly turned to everything "Pirates."
 Swashbucklers and tall ships replaced the trains.
-At 8 he announced that he wanted to be a music teacher and that has since turned into a music DJ.
+At 8 he announced that he wanted to be a music teacher and that has since turned into a music DJ and now he's into computer tech.
 Our life is still immersed in the kind of magic and romance that comes with loving trains.
 And although his interest in trains has disappeared, a little magical moment will present itself every now and then.
 Like the time we sold his huge collection of wooden tracks and accessories many years ago.
 As we were putting everything into several boxes, I sadly picked up Thomas and Trevor and started to put them in the box when he put his hand on mine and said, "No Mom.
 Those are going into my memory box - actually none of the trains go - they are for when I have kids."
 I started to cry and he hugged me.
 It was a magical and tender moment.
 Then there was the time when we cleaned out his room to clear space for the pirate ships and I tossed an old engineer hat into the box.
 We then took the huge box of unwanted toys to the toy swap at his school.
 When he came home, I saw that he had picked out the engineer hat and brought it back.
 He pinned it on his bulletin board in his room and it remained there for awhile.
-Now my sweet son is nearing 13 and I embrace the fact that we are on yet another different adventure together.
+Now my sweet son is a teenager and I embrace the fact that we are on yet another different adventure together.
 Whether it's Trains, Pirate Ships or Electric Guitars - "It's Still a Wonderful Life."

 If you have any questions about the costumes, please feel free to contact us using the form below.